Crissi Avila, Co-President

 Jodi Doane is a native of Chicago and was an active board member of the League of Women Voters of Chicago from 2012 until she relocated to Los Angeles in August 2015.
 She is committed to social justice and performing tikkun olam, repairing the world.
 She fights for youth development, common sense gun laws, sensible juvenile justice practices, fair and compassionate immigration, self-sufficiency through employment, and animal welfare; and against human trafficking.
 She assists non-profit organizations across the nation in their efforts through program development, board training and grant writing.

 Penny Sommers came to the attention of the College Board and was elected to the Board of Trustees.
-At the end of her term, the College Board recruited Penny to serve as Senior Educational Manager, assisting superintendents, administrators, counselors and teachers from school districts in southern California, Idaho, Arizona and Hawaii.
-Always a student advocate, she missed the direct contact with schools and returned to LAUSD to work as counseling coordinator and as an interim administrator at high schools.
+Penny served as Senior Educational Manager, assisting superintendents, administrators, counselors and teachers from school districts in southern California, Idaho, Arizona and Hawaii.
 She believes that every student deserves to graduate from high school equipped with the knowledge, skills, attitudes and behaviors to be successful in college and the workforce.